 An admissions interview is required of all applicants seeking first-time admission, readmission, or admission with advanced standing (transfer from another school).
 The admissions interview is the opportunity for the applicant to demonstrate an understanding of, and interest in, the selected program of study.
 The interview is usually conducted by a subject matter expert who works or teaches in the field.
 It is also an opportunity for you to get more of your questions answered about the education and career you are exploring.

 Interviews will be scheduled with a member of the Admissions Committee or other staff members designated by the Admissions Committee.
 Applicants may make an appointment for the admissions interview after the following portions of the completed application have been received: The application, application fee, personal statement (if required), required transcripts from prior education (official transcripts are preferred at time of interview, but must be submitted prior to enrollment), and for students entering the massage programs, the Smarter Measure, online readiness test.

 3. Notification of Decision

-The Admissions Committee makes all acceptance decisions.
-Each applicant is given notification in writing of full acceptance, conditional acceptance, extension status, placement on a waiting list, or rejection normally within 30 days of the interview and receipt of a completed application.
+The Admissions Committee makes all final acceptance decisions.
+Each applicant is given notification in writing of full acceptance, conditional acceptance (if an option), placement on a waiting list, or denial, normally within 30 days of the interview.

 Orientation of new students is conducted by the staff and faculty at the beginning of each term.
 Orientation dates and times are relayed to applicants through the Admissions Department upon acceptance to the college.
 All beginning students must attend this Orientation.
 If a student misses the Orientation, he or she must notify their admissions representative immediately.
 You can also view Orientation dates and times on our Academic Calendar.